 BlueCross Secure Greenville offers additional gap coverage for Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
-Please go to Chapter 6, Section 2.1 for more information about your coverage during the Coverage Gap stage.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$30 for a one-month supply.
+Please go to Chapter 6, Section 6 for more information about your coverage during the Coverage Gap stage.
 Note: This cost-sharing only applies to beneficiaries who do not qualify for a program that helps pay for your drugs ("Extra Help").
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
-You can identify Select Insulins by the letters "SI" next to the drug.
+You can identify Select Insulins by the letters "SI".
 If you have questions about the Drug List, you can also call Customer Service (Phone numbers for Customer Service are printed on the back cover of this booklet).